boisgera/control-engineering-with-python/linear-systems.md

 Thus, in this case, asymptotic stability and I/O-stability are equivalent.

-This equivalence holds under much weaker conditions.
+(This equivalence actually holds under much weaker conditions.)

 <style>